neondatabase/website/content/docs/reference/compatibility.md

 ## Roles and permissions

-Neon is a managed Postgres service, so you cannot access the host operating system, and you can't connect using the Postgres `superuser` account like you can in a stand-alone Postgres installation.
+Neon is a managed Postgres service, so you cannot access the host operating system, and you can't connect using the Postgres `superuser` account like you can in a standalone Postgres installation.

 Roles created in the Neon console, CLI, or API, including the default role created with a Neon project, are granted membership in the `neon_superuser` role.
 For information about the privileges associated with this role, see [The neon_superuser role](/docs/manage/roles#the-neonsuperuser-role).

-Roles created in Neon with SQL syntax, from a command-line tool like `psql` or the [Neon SQL Editor](/docs/connect/query-with-psql-editor), have the same privileges as newly created roles in a stand-alone Postgres installation.
+Roles created in Neon with SQL syntax, from a command-line tool like `psql` or the [Neon SQL Editor](/docs/connect/query-with-psql-editor), have the same privileges as newly created roles in a standalone Postgres installation.
 These roles are not granted membership in the `neon_superuser` role.
 You must grant these roles the privileges you want them to have.
 For more information, see [Manage roles with SQL](/docs/manage/roles#manage-roles-with-sql).

 Neon roles cannot access replication methods or install Postgres extensions other than those supported by by Neon.